 Cyclic Vomiting Syndrome

 Once awake, the child is eager to eat.
 Attacks tend to be stereotypical.
 Ninety-eight percent (98%) of children experience the same progression and character of attack with each episode.
-Symptoms include:

 • Abnormal drowsiness, or lethargy (91%)